quixio/quix-samples/python/sources/Car-Data/README.md

 # Car CSV data

-[This project](https://github.com/quixio/quix-library/tree/main/python/sources/Car-Data){target="_blank"} writes vehicle telemetry data from a CSV file to a stream.
+[This project](https://github.com/quixio/quix-library/tree/main/python/sources/Car-Data){target="_blank"} publishes vehicle telemetry data from a CSV file to a stream.

 ## How to run